JMuckian94/Allstar-Gyms-MS1/README.md

 ![Allstar-color-pallete](https://github.com/JMuckian94/Allstar-Gyms-MS1/blob/master/AllstarColorPal.png "Allstar-Color-Pallete")

-#981F29 Ruby Red: This color will be used for
+- #981F29 Ruby Red: This color will be used for
-#090446 Midnight Blue: This color will be used for
+- #090446 Midnight Blue: This color will be used for
-#4361EE Ultramarine Blue: This color will be used for
+- #4361EE Ultramarine Blue: This color will be used for
-#494947 Davys Grey: This color will be used for
+- #494947 Davys Grey: This color will be used for
-#FFFFFF: This color will be used for primarily text elements as it will stand out best on dark backgrounds.
+- #FFFFFF: This color will be used for primarily text elements as it will stand out best on dark backgrounds.

 Work in progress

+#### Structure

+I chose to utilise [Bootstrap](https://getbootstrap.com/) to create the overall structure of the website.
+It allowed me to have all my content in responsive row/column sections on the page.
+These sections can also adapt to various screen sizes.
+Bootstrap can also provide some basic CSS and Javascript functionality so it is a great way to assemble the skeleton of the page before custom styling begins.